 Housing condition is subjective, and as a result, difficult to measure.
-Information regarding the condition of housing in the City is less reliable than other more tangible housing characteristics.
+Information regarding the condition of housing in the City is less reliable than other more tanaible housing characteristics.
 One measure of housing condition is the number of substandard housing units located in an area.
 The indicators of substandard housing conditions employed by the U.S. Bureau of the Census are the lack of complete plumbing facilities, lack of complete kitchen facilities, absence of a heating system, and/or overcrowding, which commonly means having more than one person per room.
 Substandard is defined as a unit that has deteriorated but can be brought up to standard conditions with reasonable rehabilitation.
 Deteriorated is defined as a structure that has deteriorated to where rehabilitation would exceed 50% of replacement value.

-As demonstrated in Table HOU-6, Condition of Occupied Housing Units Substandard Indicators, the City does not have a serious problem with substandard structures and overcrowding, as only a small percentage of the housing units have one or more of the identified characteristics.
+As demonstrated in Table HOU-6, Housing Unit Condition of Occupied Units Substandard Indicators, the City does not have a serious problem with substandard structures and overcrowding, as only a small percentage of the housing units have one or more of the identified characteristics.

-TABLE HOU-6 Condition of Occupied Housing Units Substandard Indicators
+Table HOU-6 Housing Unit Condition of Occupied Units Substandard Indicators

-Condition # of Units % of Units
+of Units % of Units

-Lacking Complete Plumbing Facilities 227 0.7
+227 0.7

-Lacking Complete Kitchen Facilities 114 0.3
+114 0.3

-No Heating System 658 2.4
+658 2.4

-1.01 or More Persons Per Room (Overcrowded) 858 3.2
+858 3.2

-Source: Shimberg Center for Housing Studies, from American Community Survey (2012-2016)
+of Units 227 114